legends2k/blog/content/note/clean_me/index.md

 Let’s get on with it!

 [^5]: Sorry AMD owners; a consoling factor, however, is apparently PSP is much less capable than ME.
-[^2]: Heck I wouldn’t be blogging about it if that’s the case, would I now?
+[^2]: Heck!
+I wouldn’t be blogging about it if that’s the case, would I now?
-[^3]: Another reason is, of course, its [superior engineering][UNIX], better science and execution that stands the test of time, _despite_ unpaid contributors not being paid engineers.
+[^3]: Another reason is, of course, its [superior engineering][UNIX], better science and execution that stands the test of time, _despite_ contributors not being paid engineers.
 Beat that corporates!
 [^6]: Just that it’ll be a non-OEM update this time.

 [corna]: https://github.com/corna/me_cleaner